 An excerpt from an article titled “International Women’s Day History” from the University of Chicago describes how these early “days of the woman” turned into a celebration of women around the world, now called “International Women’s Day”:

 In 1975… the United Nations (UN) began celebrating International Women’s Day on March 8.
 Only two years later, in December 1977 the General Assembly adopted a resolution proclaiming a “United Nations Day for Women’s Rights and International Peace to be observed on any day of the year by Member States, in accordance with their historical and national traditions.“

-Click on the link that leads to a summary about International Women’s Day History from the University of Chicago if you would like a more detailed description.
+Click on the link that leads to a summary about the history of International Women’s Day from History.com if you would like a more detailed description.

 La Festa della Donna

 In Italy, mimosa flowers are in bloom in central Italy on March 8 and were chosen as the symbol of this holiday by the Italian Women’s Association.
 Mothers, wives, sisters, and teachers can expect to receive small bouquets of these flowers from the men in their lives.
 Also, in most Italian cities, the Italian government grants free entrance for women to museums, and galleries may even host special exhibitions about women in history or dedicated to female artists.
 In the evenings, many restaurants offer special discounts for women, many who dress in yellow for the occasion and go out to celebrate with their families or significant other.